Maja Milinković

 Maja Milinković (Маја Милинковић; born 21 April 1981) is a Bosnian fado singer and songwriter, born in Sarajevo, the capital of SR Bosnia and Herzegovina (formerly a part of SFR Yugoslavia).

 Milinković became known to a wide public in Bosnia and Herzegovina and other parts of Southeast Europe in 2003, as one of the 6 finalists of the first OBN Music Talent Show, the popular television show in Bosnia and Herzegovina.

 She began singing at an early age in a church choir during the Bosnian War, and learned to play guitar in a shelter.
 She started to sing in a rock band when she was 15.
 Her grandfather and grandmother encouraged her to sing.
 She graduated from the department of Music Theory and pedagogy at Music Academy of Sarajevo.
 She plays piano and guitar and works as a singer, songwriter, composer and music arranger.
-At 2009 she discovered the fado genre, and since then she has dedicated her life and work to it.
+In 2009 she discovered the fado genre, and since then she has dedicated her life and work to it.
 Since 2013 she lives in Lisbon, Portugal.

 Music career

 Milinković became widely known in Bosnia and Herzegovina and other parts of the Balkan Peninsula in 2003, as she was one of the six finalists of the first OBN Music Talent Show.
 After the show Maja recorded her first solo pop-rock album "Zacarani krug" in the Hayat production label.
-The album won eleven 11 awards, including a Davorin for the best female interpretation.
-The song "Zovem Te" won 3 awards (interpretation, audience and arrangement) on the "Bihacki festival".
+The album won 11 awards, including a Davorin for the best female interpretation.
+The song "Zovem Te" won three awards (interpretation, audience and arrangement) on the "Bihacki festival".
 The song "Genijalno" won first place for interpretation of the "Expert’s Jury”,"I BHRTV festival".